OliynykLab/Materials-Informatics-Course/README.md

 # **Self-Study Course: Introduction to Computational Chemistry and Data Analysis**
-*By Emil I. Jaffal*
+## *By Emil I. Jaffal*

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/emiljaffal/Site-Analysis/blob/main/LICENSE)
 ![Python 3.12](https://img.shields.io/badge/python-3.12-blue.svg)

-> The current README.md serves as a tutorial and documentation - last update December 24, 2024
+> The current README.md serves as a tutorial and documentation - last update January 20, 2025

 Welcome to my self-study course on computational chemistry and data analysis!
 This repository is designed as an accessible starting point for undergraduate students or early learners interested in applying computational methods to chemical problems.
 The course emphasizes practical, hands-on learning and is particularly valuable for those who lack prior research experience.
 It aims to demystify computational tools like [Pymatgen](https://pymatgen.org) and make them approachable for students outside of computer science disciplines.

+## Disclaimer

+This is a work-in-progress, therefore, expect modules to change either by order or contents.

 ## **Who Is This For?**
 - Undergraduate students in chemistry or related fields.